do-community/developer-glossary/README.md

 Just share a bit about your reasoning for adding the content.
 Then click "Propose new file" to create a Pull Request.

 Someone will follow up with questions on your PR if there is anything wrong or unclear, and then they'll approve it and merge it and it will go live on the site!

+## Contributing code improvements

+We'd also love code contributions that beautify the site, make it more accessible and usable, and help it follow good web standards.

+### Local Development

+The site is statically generated using the [hugo](https://gohugo.io/) framework.
+To run it locally follow these steps:

+1. Fork the repo and clone it down to your local machine
+2. [Install hugo](https://gohugo.io/getting-started/installing#readout) if you don't already have it installed.
+3. Open a terminal in the root directory of the developer-glossary project and run `hugo server -D`
+4. Check that no errors appear in the terminal, it should tell you it is running on localhost:1313.
+That means you can view the site running locally by going to [http://localhost:1313](http://localhost:1313) in your browser.

+You're off to the races!
+Reference [hugo docs](https://gohugo.io/about/) to learn more and start making code contributions.